keenlabs/KeenClient-Java/README.md

 #### Creating a Cached Dataset

-Depending on your needs you can adjust query.
+Depending on your needs you can adjust the query.
 Please see [Cached Dataset API Reference](https://keen.io/docs/api/#cached-datasets/) for details.
-This example show the most complicated usage pattern: multi analysis with multiple indexes.
+This example shows the most complicated usage pattern: multi analysis with multiple indexes.

 ```java
 String datasetName = "new-project-members";